China party mouthpiece says no Internet freedom without order, as U.S. TV shows pulled

 China maintains tight control over the media.
 Censorship is widespread, and Internet users cannot access information about many topics without special software to circumvent restrictions.

-Online video sites are extremely popular and can act as a lodestone for comment on social issues.
+Online video sites are extremely popular and at times act as a lodestone for comment on social issues.
+Users upload videos documenting corruption, injustice and abuses attributed to government officials and authorities.

-The Communist Party last year renewed a campaign on online interaction, threatening legal action against people whose perceived rumours on microblogs like Sina Weibo (WB.O), are reposted more than 500 times or seen by more than 5,000 people.
+The Communist Party last year renewed a campaign on online interaction, threatening legal action against people whose perceived rumors on microblogs like Sina Weibo, are reposted more than 500 times or seen by more than 5,000 people.

 The campaign has muted online demands from advocates of transparency, who see it as a tool to punish Party critics.